bytewax/bytewax/docs/guide/advanced-concepts/custom-connectors.md

         ...

     async def recv(self) -> bytes:
-        """Get the next message, waiting until one is availible."""
+        """Get the next message, waiting until one is available."""
         ...
 ```